Detroit’s Lead-Safe Ecosystem

 Introduction

-Poverty Solutions partnered with the City of Detroit’s Housing and Revitalization Department to identify organizations involved in Detroit’s lead-safe ecosystem engaging in lead poisoning prevention efforts and to identify gaps in the city’s lead-safe ecosystem relative to Cleveland, Ohio, and Buffalo, New York.
+Poverty Solutions partnered with the City of Detroit’s Housing and Revitalization Department to identify organizations involved in Detroit’s lead-safe ecosystem engaging in lead poisoning prevention efforts and to identify best practices in the city’s lead-safe ecosystem relative to Cleveland, Ohio, and Buffalo, New York.
 This work resulted in the following resources:

 - A series of Detroit Lead-Safe Ecosystem Maps, which shows the system of actors engaged in reducing the risk of child lead poisoning and the conditions that influence their actions, such as laws and housing conditions, and